Digital Buffer – A Comprehensive Guide

 Tri-State Digital Buffer

 The Tri-state Buffer, which serves as an input control switch, electronically cuts off the output from the input circuit.
-This occurs through its enable signal input pin or external control.
+This occurs through its enabled signal input pin or external control.
 In effect, the control signal acts as a logic 0 or logic 1 signal, putting the Tri-state Buffer in a state where the output performs normally.
 It may also enter another state that disconnects or blocks its output.

 Then, the output shuts off while in the third state, causing the circuit to open.
-As a result, the output does not set too high or low.
+As a result, the output is not set too high or low.
 Instead, it produces a high impedance, called HIGH-Z or HI-Z, unresponsive to the input signal.
-In effect, current from the supply remains blocked out.
+In effect, the current from the supply remains blocked out.

 We also detailed the three types of tri-state digital buffers below: